Glass Hall Renovation and Expansion

 - Dedicated career placement and business advisement centers

 - An advertising agency lab, which will function as a working advertising agency

-Gifts for Glass Hall exceed $5 million
+Gifts for Glass Hall renovation and addition project exceed $5 million

 The Missouri State University Foundation announced gifts and pledges totaling more than $5.4 million for the building and another significant gift from David D. Glass.

 “We are so pleased with the numbers of alumni and friends that have made major gifts to this project,” said Brent Dunn, vice president for university advancement and executive director of the Missouri State Foundation.
 “Our fundraising will continue and we anticipate more people will make investments in this important project.”

 The addition of the Robert Gourley Student Success Center and renovation of Glass Hall will allow the College of Business to better serve its current student community while also providing space for growth and unique educational opportunities.
 The state-of-the-art teaching facilities will prepare students for global careers in business, as well as provide space for business, community and alumni events.